RIDHI-RANJAN/Ridhi-Ranjan/README.md

 ## About Me

 Hello and welcome to my landing page!
-I'm **Ridhi Ranjan**, a passionate and dedicated web developer with a strong background in creating stunning websites and web applications.
+I'm **Ridhi Ranjan**, a passionate and dedicated web developer with aim to create stunning websites and web applications.
 This page serves as a gateway to learn more about me and explore some of the exciting projects I've worked on.

 Here's a brief overview of who I am: